 Regular, daily spiritual practice and periodic group practice are an essential foundation for aligning us with the Divine, increasing our receptivity to Divine Presence, and preparing us to receive Divine Grace.
-Meditation practice also has the additional benefit of relaxing stress contractions and systematically refining our sense perception and mental clarity.
+Meditation practice also has the additional benefit of reducing stress and refining our sense perception and mental clarity.
 And these factor into our spiritual unfoldment.

 Meditation must be simple, natural, and effortless to be most effective.
 Many of us mistakenly apply effort and vigilance to manipulate our minds, believing it will be helpful to our spiritual path.
 We may think this will quell our thoughts or feelings to our advantage, but it does not.
 Effort and vigilance reinforce our resistance to going deeper, limiting us, impeding our progress, and restraining the degree to which we can transcend mind and surrender to Divine Presence.